ijmarshall/robotsearch/README.md

 It works with MEDLINE searches exported from either PubMed or Ovid.

-You should conduct your search as normal (NB do not use any search terms or filters to restrict to RCTs at this stage!).
+1. You should conduct your search as normal (NB do not use any search terms or filters to restrict to RCTs at this stage!).

-Then see the instructions below about how to export.
+2. Then export your results in RIS format (see more detailed instrutions below on how to do this in PubMed and Ovid)

+3. From the command line/terminal, run the robotsearch command:
+`./robotsearch.py my_file.ris`

+4. Your search results will be saved as `my_file_robotreviewer_RCTs.ris`

+## Notes

+By default, RobotReviewer runs a *sensitive* search (i.e. very high likelihood that *all* RCTs will be retrieved, at expense of sometimes including non-RCTs) - this is suitable for a systematic review.

+To run a *precise* search (i.e. the retrieved articles have a very high likelihood of being RCTs, but at the expense of missing a tiny proportion), run with an extra `-p` flag, e.g.:

+`./robotsearch.py my_file.ris -p`

 ## Exporting from PubMed